stefanjudis/pwt-workshop/lessons/02-writing-tests/05-fixtures.md

 # Restructure and tidy up your code with custom fixtures

-If you finished the previous exercide you should have a login step in a test case's `beforeEach` hook.
+If you finished the previous exercise, you should have a login step in a test case's `beforeEach` hook.
 But here's a question, how can you reuse this login step for tests living in other test files?

 ```javascript
 test.describe("Danube", () => {